-Let’s dive into what makes the city so special.
+Let’s dive into what makes the idea of living in Kyoto so special.

 Exploring the area